Resources

 • Tax benefits: Premiums paid towards term plans with maturity benefits are exempt from tax under Section 80C of the Income Tax Act (If the maturity benefits are available, they are also exempt from tax under Section 10 D) as per applicable terms and conditions.

-• Affordable: Term Insurance with maturity benefits usually comes with a reasonable price for premiums.
+• Affordable: Term Insurance usually comes with a reasonable price for premiums.
 The best way to avoid financial pressure is to select a plan with a longer policy term.
 This is also helpful in covering financial needs in the future.

 Types of life insurance policies that offer maturity benefits